A career as a meditation instructor is spiritually and often financially rewarding, so how do you become one?

 You’re going to need business cards, perhaps flyers or brochures, a website, and other marketing materials.

 The design of these materials is important and will be determined by your target audience and by the type of practice you want to teach.

 Always keep in mind the audience and their needs.

-If, for instance, you are teaching purely for health, your marketing materials should show an individual who is clearly healthy (hopefully yourself) or convey health in other ways, through the use of iconography and symbolism, for instance.
+If, for instance, you are teaching purely for health, your marketing materials should show an individual who is clearly healthy (hopefully yourself) or convey health in other ways, such as through iconography and symbolism.

 Your marketing materials should clearly show your target audience.
 Marketing to Zoomers?
 Make sure your marketing reflects that.

 Your marketing materials should reflect:

 - what the student is going to get out of your tuition.

 There are two key types of advertising that you should make use of.

 Tell your friends, your family, your colleagues, and everyone else that you are teaching meditation.
 Give them your marketing materials.
 Ask them to help you spread the word.